DOMINICAN REPUBLIC - Finance

 Transparency is the bedrock of economic agents’ expectations and accountability.
 We have strengthened our communications policy and the dissemination of information, particularly concerning the decision-making process.
 For example, we publish monthly statements after each monetary policy meeting, as well as biannual economic projections, and we also hold regular press conferences to report on economic performance.
 Additionally, the BCRD publishes quarterly economic reports, the result of all monetary transactions, and guidelines for the implementation of monetary policy through the monetary program.

 On the one hand, we have regulated a more competitive and transparent banking sector with a varied range of well-regulated products such as development of the mortgage and trust markets, the creation of sub-banking agent services, and the regulation of credit cards.
 Other initiatives aim at strengthening the banking and financial culture of economic agents; we created the Central Classroom (Aula Central) project, and the Diploma on Economic Journalism, as well staging communication seminars on economics.
 We also plan to implement a National Financial Literacy Survey, which will help to develop a national strategy in this context.
-On the other hand, we have made significant progress in open market operations with, for example, the dematerialization of securities issued by the BCRD, which contributed to deepening the secondary stock market in the country.
+On the other hand, we have made significant progress in open market operations with, for example, the dematerialization of securities issued by the BCRD, which contributed to the deepening of the secondary stock market.

 DOMINICAN REPUBLIC - Finance